kalisio/kaabah/README.md

 The naming convention for an instance is in `<INSTANCE_NAME>-<INDEX>` format, running the project with 3 `scw` instances will create: scw-1, scw-3, scw-3.
 Each instance is mapped to a particular domain so that apps running on it (eg reverse proxy) are accessible through it.

-Customizing the instance specs via terraform variables instead of default values in *variables.tf*:
+Customize the instance specs via terraform variables instead of default values in *variables.tf*:

 ```bash
 terraform apply \